ajeshaggarwal/ethdocs/guides/hypothesis.md

 the confinements of the traditional way of exploring the internet.
 See you on the other side!

 ## Run on desktop:
-Just follow our group [Blockchain programing](https://hypothes.is/groups/wg6R1aKJ/blockchain-programming).
+Just follow our group [Welcome to Hypothes](https://hypothes.is/groups/V9Ygwowm/welcome-to-hypothes).
 This should take you through the registration process and installation of the extension in Brave or Chrome.

 ## Run on Android: